 If you would like to contribute to our program or volunteer your skills, then please fill out the form below.
 You will be contacted by our team with details.
 If you are interested in implementing the program at your school, then please fill out the form below with your details and a way for us to contact your administrators.

 What Equipment do you Need?

 To successfully teach our curriculum, you will need a few pieces of hardware to run the experiments.
-An HP Stream 11 laptop running Linux is the foundation for our curriculum.
+A Samsung Chromebook 3 laptop running Linux is the foundation for our curriculum.
 We run a flavor of Linux called Ubuntu MATE, which is configured to maximize student productivity.
-The stream 11 runs jLogo code with a text interface.
-The next resource is a tailor-made AppBoard, connected to a Breadboard.
+The Samsung Chromebook 3 runs jLogo code with a text interface.
+The next resource is an Arduino Metro Mini, connected to a Breadboard.
 The Arduino connects to sensors and lights that can be controlled from the computer.

 We pride ourselves in our ability to respond to student and teacher needs.
-We have designed our own network to monitor and update all of the HP Stream 11s from our office at Sonoma State University.
+We have designed our own network to monitor and update all of the Samsung Chromebook 3 from our office at Sonoma State University.
 From SSU we can provide support, updates, and track student progress.